myelnet/graphsync-example/README.md

 fmt.Printf("transfer took %s (%d bps)\n", took, int(float64(dataSize)/took.Seconds()))
 ```

-`sel.All()` is an IPLD selector (see above), which specifies that we want to retrieve the entire DAG !
+`sel.All()` is an IPLD selector (see above), which specifies that we want to retrieve the entire DAG.

 ### Running listeners and requesters